idibidiart/the-great-api-masher/README.md

         "title": "Chicken Pox and Name Statistics"
       },
       "trivia": {
-        "text": "February 2nd is the day in 1976 that the Groundhog Day gale hits the north-eastern United States and south-eastern Canada."
+        "text": "February 2nd is the day in 1925 that the Charlevoix-Kamouraska earthquake strikes northeastern North America."
       }
     },
     "triviaAndFruit": {
-      "triviaContent": "58 is the number of counties in California.", "aBasketOfCherries": [
+      "triviaContent": "48 is the number of Ptolemaic constellations.", "aBasketOfCherries": [
+        {
+          "cherry": "🍒"
+        },
+        {
+          "cherry": "🍒"
+        },
         {
           "cherry": "🍒"
         },